BLUE HORIZON 1261

 The lynx snorted scornfully.
 "That's not very nice, mister," she said, turning back to the remnants of her banana sundae before it melted further.
 "I don't approve."

-Neither Ivy nor Samantha made any further comments on the raccoon's practices, but the Border collie jotted a few notes onto a pocket notepad and then looked up at Jerad.
+Neither Ivy nor Samantha made any further comments on the raccoon's practices, but the Border collie jotted a few notes onto the screen of a slateboard and then looked up at Jerad.

 "What about your brother?" she asked.
 "What does he like to do?"

 Jerad took a bite of his ice cream and thought for a moment before he spoke.
 "Aside of his cigars, his biggest passion is playing music."

 "Music?"
 Ivy repeated in surprise.
 "No offense intended, but your brother doesn't look like the musical type."

 The raccoon smiled at her.
 "No, I doubt anyone would think that," he said, "but he spends a lot of his spare time either listening to music, or trying to recreate what he's heard on his instruments.
 He's actually really good… but don't tell him I said that!"